ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	// ...
 ```

-Rebuild the app and refresh the page.
+Rebuild the application and refresh the page.
 You should see a new button in the toolbar.
-Clicking the button should open a prompt window asking you for image URL.
+Clicking the button should open a prompt window asking you for the image URL.

 ### Step 4.
 Inserting a new image